Why join the Kennel Club Scheme?

 What is the Code of Practice?

-the event of a query just contact the KCAI Office at the Kennel Club.
+We will do our best to ensure that all members are treated equally and that no one is disadvantaged by the Scheme.
+In the event of a query just contact the KCAI Office at the Kennel Club.

 A summary of the stages: